materialsproject/fireworks/docs/installation_tutorial_pt3.rst

 You've now launched multiple Rockets with a single command!

-.. note:: For more tips on the RocketLauncher, such as how to maintain a certain number of jobs in the queue, read its built-in help: ``rocketlauncher_run.py rapidfire -h``
+.. note:: For more tips on the QueueLauncher, such as how to maintain a certain number of jobs in the queue, read its built-in help: ``queue_launcher_run.py rapidfire -h``

 Next steps
 ==========